alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 #### Medical History

-Patient medical history includes key information such as the time since PAH diagnosis, aetiology of disease, and comorbidities.
+Patient medical history is recorded during the baseline visit, and includes key information such as the time since PAH diagnosis, aetiology of disease, and comorbidities.
 Names of prior PAH treatments are also recorded.
 These variables provide clinical context for interpreting treatment response and disease progression across the trial period.

 | ![](history.jpg) |
 |:--:|
 | *Figure 3: Patient medical history key variables, recorded at enrollment* |

-The Diagnosis field is recorded as free-text entries, resulting in inconsistent use of terminology, abbreviations, and phrasing to describe the same condition.
+The `Diagnosis` data is stored as free-text entries, resulting in inconsistent use of terminology, abbreviations, and phrasing to describe the same condition.
 For example, the same diagnosis may appear as "PVOD" or “PVOD**” making direct comparison or grouping across patients challenging.

-The Comorbidities column contains free-text entries with inconsistent structure and variable levels of detail across patients.
+The `Comorbidities` column contains free-text entries with inconsistent structure and variable levels of detail across patients.
 Clinical terms are abbreviated (e.g., "ILD", “HTN”), but not always standardised, and some records include additional lifestyle or contextual information—such as smoking status, alchohol intake and BMI—while others omit it entirely.
 This variability introduces challenges for reliable analysis, as comorbidity data may be incomplete, non-comparable, and difficult to categorise systematically without manual review or natural language processing.

 #### Clinical assessment

 Clinical assessments in this trial comprise functional tests, patient-reported outcome measures, and diagnostic investigations.
 An example of a functional test is the World Health Organisation (WHO) functional class, which provide objective measures of disease impact on daily activity.
 Examples of  patient-reported outcome measures (PROMs) are the EmPHasis-10 (E10) and EQ-5D-5L questionnaires, which reflect patients’ perceptions of their symptoms, quality of life, and psychological wellbeing.
 Examples of diagnostic investigations include blood tests and magnetic resonance imaging.

-Clinical assessments were performed in two settings: during scheduled hospital visits and through self-reporting from home.
+Clinical assessments are performed throughout the trial in two settings: during scheduled hospital visits and through self-reporting from home.
 Hospital-visit data include diagnostic investigations and functional tests conducted by healthcare professionals, while self-reported data consist of functional tests and PROMs.

 #### Diagnostic Investigations